-Policy: Protection of title offences
+Policy: Protection of title and function offences

-To ensure that the available resources are used to their best effect in protecting the public, HPC's enforcement activities in relation to the protection of title should be directed at preventing misuse of titles and encouraging ongoing compliance with the law rather than on isolated prosecution.
+To ensure that the available resources are used to their best effect in protecting the public, HPC's enforcement activities in relation to the protection of title and function should be directed at deterring offenders preventing misuse of titles and encouraging ongoing compliance with the law rather than on isolated prosecution.

-However, throughout the enforcement process it must be made clear that HPC will not hesitate to prosecute (in Scotland, recommend prosecution) where it is appropriate to do so.
+However, throughout the enforcement process it must be made clear that HPC will not hesitate to prosecute (or in Scotland, recommend prosecution2) where it is appropriate to do so.

-Normally, the process adopted by HPC should be as follows:
+Normally, the process adopted by HPC is as follows:

-- all necessary steps should be taken to secure ongoing compliance with the relevant provisions of the 2001 Order; - in the first instance, suspected offenders should be given 14 days in which to explain any alleged offence, but subject to a warning that they may be prosecuted without further notice if they fail to respond in that time; - where it is established that conduct which may be an offence has taken place, the person concerned should be served with a 'cease and desist' notice and required to confirm, within 14 days of the notice being served, that the offending conduct has ceased and, where appropriate, to give an undertaking that it will not be repeated.
-Again, subject to a warning that they may be prosecuted without further notice if they fail to respond in that time;
+- all necessary steps should be taken to secure ongoing compliance with the relevant provisions of the Order; - in the first instance, suspected offenders should be given 14 days in which to explain any alleged offence, but subject to a warning that they may be prosecuted without further notice if they fail to respond in that time; - where it is established that conduct which may be an offence has taken place, the person concerned should be served with a 'cease and desist' notice and required to confirm, within 14 days of the notice being served, that the offending conduct has ceased and, where appropriate, to give an subject to limited exceptions for trainee dispensers on HPC approved programmes and certain specialist medical practitioners undertaking that it will not be repeated.
+Again, subject to a warning that they may be prosecuted without further notice if they fail to respond in that time: